GeorgePreece/GeorgePreece.github.io/_drafts/2022-02-28-architecture-decision-records.md

 tags: architecture
 ---
 # Architecture Decision Record
-Coined by Michael Nygard, an Architecture Decision Record (or ADR, for short) is a lightweight artefact capturing the motivation behind an architectural decision.
-Better clarity behind architecturally-significant decisions helps align development teams toward the desired architecture.
+Coined by Michael Nygard, an Architecture Decision Record (or ADR, for short) is a lightweight artefact capturing the motivation behind an architecturally-significant decision.
+Better clarity behind these decisions helps align development teams toward the desired architecture.
 The reason for a decision isn't always apparent, and this often leads developers into a rabbit hole of exploration and questions.